José Mari Bakero: International career

+Player profile

+Bakero began his career as a forward, not being a prolific scorer, but was converted into an attacking midfielder.
+He possessed passing and scoring ability (with both his right foot and his head, the second despite his short stature) and great leadership skills.

 Coaching career

 Bakero moved into management after retiring in 1997, first as an assistant under both Lorenzo Serra Ferrer and Louis van Gaal.
-He also worked as a sports adviser with the Generalitat de Catalunya and, in 2004–05, had his second head coaching experience, joining Málaga CF's B side in January 2005 and helping them narrowly escape relegation from Segunda División.
+He also worked as a sports adviser with the Generalitat de Catalunya and, in 2004–05, had his second head coaching experience, joining Málaga's B side in January 2005 and helping them narrowly escape relegation from Segunda División.

 In August 2005, Bakero was appointed director of football at Real Sociedad, and would be promoted to coach towards the end of 2005–06.
 Seven games into the following season, he was sacked.

 In October 2007, Bakero joined Ronald Koeman's (another Barcelona teammate) coaching staff at Valencia, being dismissed in late April 2008.
 On 10 November 2009, more than a year after his last job, he signed with Polonia Warsaw, again as head coach.
 While the team was last in the league at that point, not only did he manage to prevent relegation but also led them to a win against city neighbours Legia Warsaw, the first in ten years.
 He was relieved of his duties on 13 September 2010, after suffering the first loss of the campaign.

 Bakero signed with another club in the Ekstraklasa on 3 November 2010, now Lech Poznań.
 In his official debut, he led the side to a 3–1 victory over Manchester City in the group stage of the UEFA Europa League.

 On 25 February 2012, following a 3–0 away loss to Ruch Chorzów, Bakero was fired.
 In 2013, he moved to South America to coach Juan Aurich from Peru, being dismissed in September of that year due to poor results.

 In 2015, Venezuelan club Deportivo La Guaira hired Bakero as interim technical director, to help the new coaching staff by running training sessions.
 He returned to Barcelona on 10 July 2017, as head of the youth academy alongside former teammate Guillermo Amor.

-On 19 June 2023, Bakero became manager of PFC Slavia Sofia in the First Professional Football League (Bulgaria).
+On 19 June 2023, Bakero became manager of Slavia Sofia in the First Professional Football League (Bulgaria).
 In September, having collected six losses and one draw in seven matches, he was fired.